• EpiCenter

 Message from Dr. Karp

 We are living in extraordinary times in which leaders in psychiatric medicine are needed more than ever.
-Social and medical injustice, the dual imperatives to fight racism and make our world more equitable, and for all to have access to personalized healthcare requires creative, well-trained psychiatrist and psychologist leaders to help improve the world through clinical care, education, and research.
+The vital imperative for all to have access to personalized, compassionate, and empathetic healthcare requires creative, well-trained leaders in psychiatry and psychology to help improve the world through clinical care, education, and research.

 The Department of Psychiatry leads efforts to comprehensively prevent and treat psychiatric disorders, conduct cutting-edge research, and prepare future clinicians through rigorous, experiential education.
-Our commitment to social justice and anti-racism focuses our dedication to serving Southern Arizona’s diverse patient populations.
+Our commitment to non-discrimination focuses our dedication to serving Southern Arizona’s unique patient populations.

 Events